adam-choragwicki/Snake_Game_Qt_Cplusplus/README.md

 # Snake game
+The project is my implementation of simplified version of classic Snake game.
+It was written in modern C++ using QtCreator and Qt libraries.

 See screenshot.jpg for quick glance at game window.

 Run release/Snake.exe to start the game.

-The project is my implementation of simplified version of classic Snake game.
-It was written in modern C++ using QtCreator and Qt libraries.

-You can modify size of game elements in utilities.h file
+Hold space key for temporary snake speed bost.
+Adjust speed slider or press num +/- to increase/decrease game speed.